The carnival has come to town!

 - Victoria's Secret Compartment: Madame Zena puts her payment for sex into her cleavage.

-- Would Hurt a Child: It is mentioned that Gunther killed two girl scouts when the carnival was visiting in Memphis.
+- Would Hurt a Child: It is mentioned that Gunther killed two girl scouts when the carnival was visited in Memphis.

 Within the pages of the novelization there are: